orchid-lang/frontend/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is overseen by the [Orchid Compiler Frontend Code of Conduct].
+This project and everyone participating in it is overseen by the [Orchid Compiler Frontend Code of Conduct](CODE_OF_CONDUCT.md).
 By participating you are expected to uphold this code.
 Please report any unacceptable behaviour to [riley@riley0122.dev](mailto:riley@riley0122.dev).

 ## How Can I Contribute?